Timberborn: Windmill Guide – Output, Setup, and Best Uses

 Instant deliveryNo spam, unsubscribe anytime

-The right role for a Windmill is usually supplemental generation.
-It helps during productive weather, it can feed batteries, and it can reduce pressure on labor or water-based systems.
-What it should not usually be, especially in a growing industrial district, is your only serious source of power.
-If every core building depends on wind arriving on time, one bad lull can cascade into delayed planks, delayed gears, slower construction, and slower recovery.
+The right role is supplemental generation.
+The Windmill helps during productive weather, feeds batteries, and eases pressure on labor or water-based systems.
+What it should not be, especially in a growing industrial district, is your only serious source of power.
+If every core building depends on wind arriving on time, one bad lull cascades into delayed planks, delayed gears, slower construction, and slower recovery.

-There is one more strategic upside to remember: because location does not currently change output, Windmills are easier to slot into awkward or otherwise low-priority dry spaces than a terrain-sensitive building would be.
-That makes them excellent fillers once your main colony shape is established.
-They are especially good when you have safe land that is a little too remote or oddly shaped for dense housing or farming, but still easy enough to connect by shaft.
+That is why strong setups pair Windmills with water wheels, shafts, and storage.
+Water gives steadier base generation on suitable maps, wind adds free surplus during stronger periods, and batteries sit between both to smooth demand.
+There is a bonus: because location does not change output, Windmills are easy to slot into awkward, low-priority dry spaces a terrain-sensitive building would reject.
+They make excellent fillers once your main colony shape is set, especially on safe land that is too remote or oddly shaped for dense housing or farming but still easy to reach with a shaft.

 Advertisement